This tour is no longer available, please see similar tours below or send an enquiry

 Meals Included: Breakfast

 After an early breakfast, we take a short drive through old Munnar and travel down to the tiny village of Nagarmudi, where we start our trek accompanied by a local guide.
 It begins with a long, gradual ascent winding through tea plantations and then climbs into the Seven Malai Hills.
 Our hard work is rewarded with spectacular views over Chittrapuram Dam, Changulam Lake, Anamudi, Munnar and other villages (weather dependent).
 We then descend back to our vehicle.
-Please note, there are a couple of steep ascents and descents on this trek, but the pace is slow and steady with plenty of rest stops along the way.
+Please note, there are a couple of steep ascents and descents on this trek, but the pace is slow and steady with plenty of rest stops along the way.In the afternoon, there is also an optional visit to a tea museum followed by an optional tea-tasting session.Accommodation: Eastend Hotel (or similar)

-Day 5 : To Madurai; Optional Closing Ceremony At The Sri Meenakshi Temple
+Day 5 : To Madurai • Optional closing ceremony at the Sri Meenakshi Temple

 Meals Included: Breakfast

-After an early dinner, you can join an optional tour to witness the nightly closing ceremony at the Sri Meenakshi Temple.
+Leaving Kerala, we drive 100mi (165km) through the hills to the colourful temple town of Madurai, in Tamil Nadu.
+The drive should take approximately six to seven hours, arriving mid-afternoon.After an early dinner, you can join an optional tour to witness the nightly closing ceremony at the Sri Meenakshi Temple.
 You are whisked into the city centre in a tuk tuk convoy, led by your local guide, to a historic Hindu temple on the bank of the River Vaigai dedicated to Parvati, known as Meenakshi, and her consort, Shiva, here named Sundareshwara.
 The ceremony can happen at any time after the temple closes for the night (approximately 9.30pm), so you may need to wait for an hour or so to witness the extraordinary procession but it’s well worth it.
 Your local guide will walk you through the temple explaining the purpose of the ceremony and bringing the temple history and culture to life.
 We recommend applying mosquito repellent before leaving for the temple (including feet as you are barefoot inside).
-You will likely be back at the hotel, depending on the ceremony time, between 10.30pm and 11pm.
+You will likely be back at the hotel, depending on the ceremony time, between 10.30pm and 11pm.Accommodation: Sterling V Grand Madurai (or similar)

-Accommodation: Hotel Germanus (or similar)
+Accommodation Name: Germanus hotel (or similar)

 Meals Included: Breakfast

 We rise early morning for what many consider a highlight of this trip!
 Walking in small groups through Madurai as the sunrises and the city wakes, we observe the community going about their everyday life: milking cows, creating kolams (intricate artworks on the floor) and preparing breakfast at roadside food stalls.
 Along the way, try local drinks and a snack to keep you going.
 Ending the morning walk at the most famous landmark in the city, we visit the Sri Meenakshi Temple, an outstanding example of Vijayanagar temple architecture, built between the 16th and 18th century.
 It is a hive of activity and the scene of an almost continuous religious festival.
-We return to the hotel for a late breakfast and relax.
+We return to the hotel for a late breakfast and relax.This afternoon, we delve back into the city, this time taking in the Thirumalai Nayaka Palace, built in 1636 in the Indo-Mughal style by the Nayak dynasty, and the Gandhi Memorial Museum, where you can see a visual biography of Gandhi containing photos, paintings, sculptures, manuscripts and copies of his letters.
+After the memorial visit, we stop at the local flower market before returning to the hotel.In the evening, there are many restaurants to visit; some of the best are on rooftops with fantastic city views.Accommodation: Sterling V Grand Madurai (or similar)

 Meals Included: Breakfast, Dinner